Ko tatou ara ako

 What does a typical day look like?

-Ākonga work closely with whaea Ingrid and whaea Raewyn in a mixed-aged setting.
+Ākonga work closely with whaea Ingrid, whaea Raewyn and whaea Di in a mixed-aged setting.
 Independence is nurtured in the ākonga as they make choices about their learning through a 'must do, can do' structure.
 Small group workshops and independent instruction offers personalised learning.
 The ākonga follow their interests through the Reading, Writing and Maths Program.

 The ākonga plan their day in their work journals, and then the three-hour work cycle begins.
 As the ākonga complete each activity on their plan, they check it off.
 They can choose to work individually or with others.
 Whaea Kelly observes the room so she can identify Teachable Moments and give Presentations.